Site Introduction Video

 Our Unique Evaluation Criteria

-We evaluate and score all products and companies using the following five objective metrics:
+We take a data-first meta-review approach and evaluate products and companies using the following five objective metrics:

-1. Scientific Validity: Can You Really Hear That “Better Sound”?
+1. Scientific Validity: Can It Really Be Confirmed That It Sounds Better?

-2. Technical Level: Is the Technology Truly Advanced?
+2. Technical Level: Is That Technology at Industry-Leading Standards?

 Scoring System